Background pattern

 • midazolam (oral) or triazolam (for sedation or sleep induction),

-Medicines for treating urinary problems
+Medicines for the treatment of urinary problems

 • darifenacin (for urinary incontinence),

-• fesoterodine or solifenacin (for irritated bladder) when used in patients with certain kidney or liver problems.
+• fesoterodine or solifenacin (for irritated urinary bladder) when used in patients with certain kidney or liver problems.

-Medicines for treating allergies
+Medicines for the treatment of allergies

-• astemizole, mizolastine or terfenadine (for allergies).
+• astemizole, mizolastine, or terfenadine (for allergies).

-Medicines for treating erection and ejaculation problems
+Medicines for the treatment of erection and ejaculation problems

 • avanafil (for erectile dysfunction),